 What can you do to strengthen your abs and improve core function, have a healthier back, better sex, and eliminate leaking when you sneeze or cough?
 Begin by building stability and muscle endurance with deep core exercises that safely engage the transverse abdominis, your natural corset, and your pelvic floor.
 As you get stronger, you can begin to incorporate progressively challenging planks, paying special attention to your breath and form.
 And adding twists to some of these exercises- the deep core activation and twisting or side planks can ramp up tone and strength in your obliques.
 As long as you avoid combining twisting with forward flexion, twisting is safe postnatally and when DR is present.

 You can fully restore your core after a C-section, and even achieve greater strength and confidence than you might have enjoyed before you became a mother.
-Check out our safe, OB-approved early postpartum program to ease into the healing process ahead of embracing full activity!
+Check out our safe, OB-approved early postpartum program or Surgical Recovery Path (if you are in the earliest days following surgery) to ease into the healing process ahead of embracing full activity!